 Better

 Like, Better to bend than to break.
 My mom lives like a willow.
 She bends with the wind and rolls with the punches.
 With mud on a fresh-mopped hardwood floor and with a thirteen year-old’s mini.
-I can’t bend half so low.
+I’m not so flexible.

-And as vital as it was to instruct me and rest of her honest-to-a-fault brood, If you can’t say anything kind, don’t say anything at all- this wasn’t the best.
-Though that wisdom from Mom has maintain the unity of the Spirit so many times.
+As helpful as it was to instruct me and rest of her honest-to-a-fault brood, If you can’t say anything kind, don’t say anything at all. was not the best.

-Nor was it her steadfast prayer, her constant refrain, God, give me a pure heart.
-Which was, I think, as crucial for a preacher’s wife as for a farmer’s wife as for a teacher and mother and friend.
-I pray this now, too-for Mom and me.
+Nor was it her fervent prayer and, God, give me a pure heart.
+Which was, I think, as crucial for a preacher’s wife as for a farmer’s wife as it was for a teacher and mother and friend.
+I pray it now, too—for Mom and me.

 As valuable as these lessons are, they’re not the best.